ezsystems/ezpublish-kernel/doc/specifications/config/dynamic_settings_injection.md

 * It is not possible to use dynamic settings in your semantic configuration (e.g. `config.yml` or `ezpublish.yml`) as they are meant primarily for parameter injection in services.
-* It is not possible to concatenate a dynamic setting, either with other dynamic settings or with container parameters.
-  Workaround is to use separate arguments/setters.
 * It is not possible to define an array of options having dynamic settings.
 They will not be parsed.
 Workaround is to use separate arguments/setters.
 * Injecting dynamic settings in request listeners is **not recommended**, as it won't be resolved with the correct scope